ncagle/DNS-over-HTTPS/curl-tool-master-client.md

 How does a client discover that there's a master present to be used?
 The presence of a named pipe?
 And environment variable?
 An explicit command line option?

 curlrc can be used to transparently cause the master to be used.

-## Prerequisites

-This feature will be better if the master process can handle [parallel transfers](curl-tool-parallel-transfers) so that there can be more than one client process simultaneously using a single master process.